 In practice, this is a nice way for the thermostat to show you details when you need them and save power when you don’t.

-Close proximity sensing isn’t the only way Soli is used here.
+Proximity sensing isn’t the only way Soli is used here.
 Combined with its onboard sensors and your phone’s geofencing data, the Nest Thermostat will be able to detect if you are or aren’t home.
-If it doesn’t sense anyone in your home, the thermostat will drop its settings down to Eco mode in hopes to save you some energy.
+If it doesn’t sense anyone in your home, the thermostat will drop its settings down to Eco mode in hopes of saving you some energy.
 Older Nest Thermostats also do this, but the new model is the only one to use Soli radar tech alongside your phone’s location parameters.

 Google Home app and smart monitoring features